 Natural doesn't always equal healthy.
 One cup of apple juice, for example, has 25 grams of sugar and just 0.5 grams of fiber.

 An apple, on the other hand, has less sugar (19 grams) and more fiber (4.5 grams).
 It will satisfy you longer and help stabilize your blood sugar.
-What's more, a study found that drinking juice every day increases the risk of developing diabetes.
-But regularly eating whole fruit lowers it.
+What's more, a study found that drinking juice every day can make it more likely to get diabetes.
+But regularly eating whole fruit can make it less likely.

 5. Downing diet soda